dhutchison/sonar-alloweddependencies-plugin/README.md

 * Allowed Dependencies (template) - `allowed-dependencies-maven:maven-allowed-dependencies`
     * A template rule which allows custom rules to be created targeting a set list of scopes.
 This has an extra `mavenScopes` parameter for supplying a comma seperated list of scopes.

 Both of these take a configuration element for a newline seperated list of dependencies, as `groupId:artifactId` entries, which are allowed in the scopes associated with the rule.
+The default behaviour is to treat each row as an exact string match.
+Rows can be prefixed with `regex:` to interpret them as a regular expression.
+For example, `regex:org.\\junit\\.jupiter:.*` will allow all dependencies with the `groupId` of `org.junit.jupiter`.
 When a rule in enabled for a scope, a rule violation will be raised for any dependencies which are not in the allowed list.

 This plugin does not support:
-* wildcards in dependency names
 * version numbers

 Example configuration for the `mavenDependencies` parameter:
 ```
-org.eclipse.microprofile:microprofile
+regex:org\.eclipse\.microprofile:.*
 com.github.javafaker:javafaker
 ```